By Nicholas Hebb

 The style gallery is available in two places.
 On the Home tab, the Quick Styles dropdown gallery is enabled when you click on a shape.
 Also, when you click on a shape a Format tab becomes visible on the ribbon.
 The style gallery available in both places is the same, but the format tab gives you more options for customization, which we cover below.

 When you first add a shape, the default style in PowerPoint 2007 and 2010 is a dark blue background with white text.
-PowerPoint 2013 and 2016 have a much nicer light blue fill color.
+PowerPoint 2013 - 2019 have a much nicer light blue fill color.
 After you add the first shape, you can use the Quick Styles to change the formatting and change the font type, size and color to suit your taste.
 Then right-click on the shape and select Set as Default Shape from the context menu.
 (The menu label is somewhat misleading.
 It sets the default shape style, not the shape type.)
 The behavior is Now when you add new shapes the formatting will be preset to the new default style.

 The standard font in PowerPoint is Calibri 18pt.
 Needless to say, this will not allow many shapes to fit within a single slide.
 It may be tempting to reduce the font size to get more on the page, but remember that this is presentation software.
 Small flowchart text may be very hard to read for your audience.
 Most presentation pros advise never to go below 16pt for the text and 14pt for labels.